ebenFl/Maze-Solver/README.md

 After running your algorithm you can reset the search results by clicking r and clear the maze by clicking c.

+If you want to adjust the grid size edit and dimensions of the app edit the WIDTH variable at the top of maze.py and the rows variable at the top of the main funciton.

 ![](https://github.com/ebenFl/Maze-Solver/blob/master/MazeExample.gif)